search

 If you are concerned about chikungunya, call Healthline on 0800 611 116 or see your doctor or practice nurse.

-Most people infected with chikungunya virus will develop some symptoms.
-Symptoms usually begin three to seven days after being bitten by an infected mosquito.
+Chikungunya symptoms usually develop about seven to ten days after being bitten by an infected mosquito.

 The most common symptoms are fever and joint pain.
-Other symptoms may include:
+Other common symptoms can include:

 • headache

-Most people feel better within a week, although some people may have joint pain for months.
+Most people recover and feel better within a week.
+However, some people may experience joint pain for many months after being infected.

 Chikungunya is a notifiable disease.
 This means that health professionals or laboratories will inform us when someone has it.
 Once we are notified about a case of chikungunya, we can investigate which country it came from and give health advice to stop it from spreading.

-The Auckland Regional Public Health Service also works to keep mosquitoes from overseas out of Auckland.
+The National Public Health Service - Northern Region also works to keep mosquitoes from overseas out of the Northern region.

 HEALTH PROFESSIONALS